 - Can take years to publish, so may not always include the most current information.

-- Find these sources by using ICC's library catalog found by clicking the Books & Videos link on our homepage
+- Find these sources by using ICC's library catalog found on our homepage

 Reference Sources, Encyclopedias, and Handbooks

 - You can find background information to help you select a topic and place it in the broader context of the discipline.

 - Include facts, figures, addresses, statistics, definitions, dates, etc.